hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 soon as records are avaialble.
 In other words, the JSON format can be read and written without first having to hold all the records in memory.
-This may require some custom elements in the JSON parser, but preserving this streaming capabliity is important for keeping the HAPI spec scalable.
+This may require some custom elements in the JSON parser, but preserving this streaming capability is important for keeping the HAPI spec scalable.
 Note that if pulling all the data content into memory is not a problem, then ordinary JSON parsers will also have no trouble with this JSON arrangement.